Fire and rescue services

 Full travel advice: Local contacts

-Do not travel to Yemen due to the ongoing civil and international conflict.
-There's extreme political instability.
+Do not travel to Yemen, including the island of Socotra due to the ongoing civil and international conflict.
+There's extreme political and security instability.

 Terrorists have staged repeated attacks against Yemeni Government interests and civilian targets.
 Foreign interests continue to be prime terrorist targets.

-Tribal fighting over land is common.
-Tribes may use weapons, including in major cities.
+Tribal fighting over land and other causes is common.
+Local tribes are heavily armed and may use weapons, including in major cities.

 Terrorism and civil unrest have severely disrupted air travel and other means of leaving the country.